Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Stem 4 cm concolourous with cap but darker, again slightly fibrous.

 In a flower pot with Bottle Brush Plant (Callistemon).
-Awaiting
+Not identified

 Private Garden, Heanor, Derbyshire (December 2008)